gyan2501/Movie-App/README.md

 ### 2. View Movie Details:
 - Users can click on a movie from the search results to access its detailed information.
 This includes the movie's title, year of release, actors, writers, plot, and IMDb rating.

-### 3. Dark and Light Mode:
-- The application supports both dark and light modes.
-Users can toggle between these modes using the interface.
 ## Technology Stack
 - Frontend: React.js + Vanilla CSS
 - Backend: Node.js (Express.js)